cwnam85/twiv-test/vtuber_prompts/characters/shaki/profile.md

 - stand
 - sit
+  {% if affinity >= 100 %}
+- spreadlegs
+- doggy
+- missionary
+- standdoggy
+- cowgirl
+  {% endif %}
   > **WARNING**: Only the poses listed above are allowed.
 Any other poses must not be used as they will cause errors in the system.

-{% if affinity >= 100 %}

-### Available Requested Content Types

-The following is the complete list of available requestedContent values.
-Only these content types can be used:

-- pose_change_spreadlegs
-- pose_change_doggy
-- pose_change_missionary
-- pose_change_standdoggy
-- pose_change_cowgirl
-  {% endif %}

-> **WARNING**: Only the content types listed above are allowed.
-Any other content types must not be used as they will cause errors in the system.

-**⚠️ PREMIUM CONTENT RULE: When any of the above content types are used in requestedContent, purchaseRequired MUST be set to "true".**

 [Affinity Calculation Guidelines]
 **CRITICAL: STRICTLY FOLLOW THESE AFFINITY RULES - NO EXCEPTIONS**